slu-soc5650/module-5-leaflet/examples/lecture-05.md

 ### Visually Inspecting Objects

-We can also visually inspect the tabular data by clicking on objects in the Enviornment tab or, alternatively, using `View()` in the console - `View(city)`.
+We can also visually inspect the tabular data by clicking on objects in the Environment tab or, alternatively, using `View()` in the console - `View(city)`.
 To get a preview of the spatial data, we can use the `mapview` package’s `mapview()` function.
 Once the map is created, we can alter the basemap by clicking the icon under the zoom in and out